austinauyeung/C9/README.md

 | Long Press/Drag | Hold D-pad center or numpad 5 to long press, then move cursor to drag.
 Release D-pad center or numpad 5 to end the gesture. |
 | Scroll | Click D-pad directions or numpad 2/4/6/8 (depends on control scheme). |
 | Zoom | Numpad 1 and 3. |

+### Common
+Because of their different navigation paradigms, each cursor mode maps gestures uniquely as shown in the above tables.
+While both modes can be **enabled** simultaneously (by setting an activation key), only one cursor can be **active** at a time.
+As a final note, <u>the entire numpad and D-pad are generally reserved/intercepted while the cursor is active</u>.

+The following options can be configured, which affects scrolls and zooms in both modes:
+- Natural scrolling
+- Gesture visualizations
+- Gesture style
+  - Fixed: gestures are controlled and fixed distance
+  - Inertia: gestures resemble touchscreen flicks
+- Gesture duration
+- Scroll distance

 ## Installation
 The latest version can be found under [releases](https://github.com/austinauyeung/C9/releases).